JHUAPL/AccumuloGraph/table-structure.md

 Vertex and edge information, along with their properties, are stored in the *graphname*\_vertex and *graphname*\_edge tables respectively.

+First, an entry declares the existence of a vertex in the vertex table.

 | R | CF | CQ | V |
 |---|----|----|---|
 | *vertex_id* | `_LABEL_` | `_EXISTS_`| *[empty]* |

+A similar entry declares the existence of an edge in the edge table.

 | R | CF | CQ | V |
 |---|----|----|---|
 | *edge_id* | `_LABEL_` | *in_vertex_id*`_DELIM_`*out_vertex_id* | *edge_label* |

+When adding an edge, additional entries are stored in the vertex table for each endpoint of the edge.
+These facilitate the `Vertex.getEdge` and `Vertex.getVertex` operations.

 | R | CF | CQ | V |
 |---|----|----|---|
 | *in_vertex_id* | `_IN_EDGE_` | *out_vertex_id*`_DELIM_`*edge_id* | *edge_label* |
 | *out_vertex_id* | `_OUT_EDGE_` | *in_vertex_id*`_DELIM_`*edge_id* | *edge_label* |

+Finally, vertex and edge properties are stored in their respective tables.
+Entry formats are the same for both vertices and edges.
+Note that property values are serialized such that their type can be deduced when deserializing.

 | R | CF | CQ | V |
 |---|----|----|---|